 (1) In line with the amended The Act Governing Electronic Payment Institutions announced on January 27, 2021 and implemented on July 1, 2021, allowing electronic payment institutions to handle domestic and foreign small-amount remittances services and migrant worker remittance companies to handle small amount over remittance services, bringing electronic payment institutions and migrant worker remittance companies within the scope of financial institutions in Paragraph 5, Article 5 of the Money Laundering Control Act on December 14, 2021, the FSC amended the Regulations Governing Internal Audit and Internal Control System of Anti-Money Laundering and Countering Terrorism Financing of Banking Business and Other Financial Institutions Designated by the Financial Supervisory Commission.
 The key points of amendment:

 a.
-Amended the scope of “other financial institutions designated by the Financial Supervisory Commission”(Article 2).
+Amended the scope of “other financial institutions” designated by the Financial Supervisory Commission”(Article 2).

 b.
-Added provision governing the matters to be followed by other financial institutions designated by the Financial Supervisory Commission” when conducting remittance services (Article 5).
+Added provision governing the matters to be followed by “other financial institutions” designated by the Financial Supervisory Commission” when conducting remittance services (Article 5).

 c.
 Added provision on handling of anti-money laundering and Countering the Financing of Terrorism education and training by migrant worker remittance companies (Article 9).